geekskick/spi/README.md

 1. Currently in burst mode there is an extra clock tick between the two transactions.

 ## Todo
-1. Adjustable data with
-2. Adjustable CPHA
+1. Adjustable CPHA
-3. Adjustable CPOL
+2. Adjustable CPOL